reimandlab/ActiveDriverDB/README.md

     WSGIProcessGroup app
     WSGIApplicationGroup %{GLOBAL}
     # Order deny,allow   # do not use with Apache 2.4 or newer
-    # Allow from all     # do not use with Apache 2.4 or newer
+    # Deny from all      # do not use with Apache 2.4 or newer
     Require all denied   # Apache 2.4 or newer
 </Directory>